Guaranteed Admission to SDSU for SDCCD Students

 GPA requirements must be met at the time of application and throughout the admissions process, and will vary by major.

-• A 3.0 GPA is required for majors in Business (all majors in Fowler College of Business), Computer Science, Psychology, and Kinesiology.
+• A 3.0 GPA is required for majors in business (all majors in Fowler College of Business), computer science, psychology and kinesiology.

 • For other majors, please review our Minimum GPA Requirements page for details.